How to become a licensed plumber in Australia

 • Good organisation and multi-tasking ability.

-As noted by the Victorian Building Authority (VBA), all licensed plumbers must provide evidence to the VBA that they hold the relevant plumber insurance before the VBA will issue or renew a plumbing license.
-In fact, it is an offence to work as a licensed plumber without plumbers insurance cover in the required areas.
+As noted by the Victorian Building Authority (VBA), all licensed plumbers must provide evidence that they hold the relevant plumber insurance before the VBA will issue or renew a plumbing licence.

 In Victoria, homeowners and renovators are protected from faulty building and plumbing work by the builder or the plumber on the job.
-If you intend to operate as a licensed plumber in Victoria, ensure that you are clearly aware of your plumbers insurance requirements in Victoria.
-The VBA doesn’t provide insurance advice, so seek independent advice from a reputable insurance expert before you commence trading.
-For more visit the Insurance for Victorian Plumbers page.
+As such, ensure that you are clearly aware of your insurance requirements.

 This information is general only and does not take into account your objectives, financial situation or needs.
 It should not be relied upon as advice.
 As with any insurance, cover will be subject to the terms, conditions and exclusions contained in the policy wording.